suspicious-cow/SEAL/README.md

 ### 5. SLURM users

 Before running any shell scripts, make sure to update the SLURM directives at the top of each `.sh` file to match your system configuration.
+All experiments can be run with 2 A100/H100 GPUs.
+Other setups may require refactoring and/or changing model sizes.

 ## 📄 Citation